eslint/markdown/README.md

 | ------------------------------------------- | ----------------------------------------------------------------------------------- |
 | [`markdown`](./docs/processors/markdown.md) | Extract fenced code blocks from the Markdown code so they can be linted separately. |

+**Important:** You cannot lint a file's Markdown content and its fenced code blocks in a single ESLint run.
+When the `markdown` processor is applied, only the extracted code blocks are linted.
+This is a current limitation of ESLint processors.
+See [Linting Markdown Content and Code Blocks](./docs/processors/markdown.md#linting-markdown-content-and-code-blocks) for a way to lint both.

 ## Migration from `eslint-plugin-markdown`

 See [Migration](./docs/migration.md#from-eslint-plugin-markdown).